NUTRITION

 Get hulled organic sesame seeds here

-Pumpkin seeds, also known as pepitas, are, like many other seeds, high in protein, omega-6 fats, and fiber.
+Pumpkin seeds, also known as pepitas, are high in protein, omega-6 fats, and fiber.
 They are also a good source of vitamins and minerals, particularly zinc, phosphorus, iron, magnesium, and potassium.

 A 28-gram serving of pumpkin seeds will provide 42% manganese, 37% magnesium, and 33% phosphorus of the RDI.